Blooper: Causes

 The famous old chestnut of show business "Never work with children or animals" demonstrates two other causes of out-takes: Children, especially those who have no acting experience, often miss cues, deliver the wrong lines or make comments which are particularly embarrassing.
 (The Kids Say the Darndest Things series, conceived by Art Linkletter, deliberately sought these kinds of remarks.)
 Similarly, animals are very likely to do things not in the script, generally involving bodily functions.

 A third type of blooper is caused by failure of inanimate objects.
 This can be as simple as a sound effect being mistimed or a microphone not working properly, but frequently involves doorknobs (and doors) not working or breaking, props and sets being improperly prepared, as well as props working in ways they should not work.

 In recent years, mobile phones have been a new source of bloopers with them frequently going off.
 Many of them belong to actors, presenters, and contestants who may have forgotten to turn them off or put them in silent mode.
 The effect is especially pronounced when the film setting is before the modern era (e.g., ancient Greece or Rome).
-However, this blooper is rarely seen in recent films (most productions enforce 'no cellphone' rules while on-set to prevent plot or production details from leaking) but is commonly used in fake bloopers for animations.
+However, this blooper is rarely seen in recent films (most productions enforce "no cellphone" rules while on-set to reduce the risk of plot or production details being leaked) but is commonly used in fake bloopers for animations.

 The reaction to bloopers is often intensified in the stressful environment of a movie or television set, with some actors expressing extreme annoyance while others enjoy the stress relief brought on by the unexpected event.